Adrodoc/claiming-heads/README.md

-    Download the JAR file containing the latest Version of [The Claiming Heads Spell Pack](https://minecraft.curseforge.com/projects/claiming-heads-spell-pack/files) and place it into the "mods" directory of your Minecraft server.
+    Download the JAR file containing the latest Version of [The Claiming Heads Spell Pack](https://minecraft.curseforge.com/projects/claiming-heads-spell-pack/files) and place it into the `mods` directory of your Minecraft server.

 4. **Activate the Claiming Heads Spell on Server Startup**

-    Create a file called "startup.lua" and place it into the "config/wizards-of-lua/libs/shared" directory of your Minecraft server.
+    Create a file called `startup.lua` and place it into the `config/wizards-of-lua/libs/shared` directory of your Minecraft server.
     Insert the following lines into it:
     ```lua
     spell:execute([[ /lua require("claiming-heads.startup").start({